2025 Indian Premier League

 The 2025 Indian Premier League, also known as IPL 18 and branded as TATA IPL 2025, was the 18th edition of the Indian Premier League, a professional Twenty20 cricket league.
 The tournament featured 10 teams competing in 74 matches.
 It began on 22 March and was held across 13 venues before being suspended on 9 May due to the 2025 India–Pakistan crisis.
 The matches resumed from 17 May across six venues, with the final rescheduled from 25 May to 3 June.

 The defending champions Kolkata Knight Riders were eliminated in the league stage.
 In the final, Royal Challengers Bengaluru defeated Punjab Kings by 6 runs to win their maiden title after 18 years.
-Sai Sudharsan and Prasidh Krishna of Gujarat Titans scored the most runs (759) and took the most wickets (25) respectively.
-Suryakumar Yadav of Mumbai Indians was awarded as the most valuable player of the tournament.
+Sai Sudharsan and Prasidh Krishna of Gujarat Titans scored the most runs (759) and took the most wickets (25).
+Suryakumar Yadav of Mumbai Indians was named as the most valuable player of the tournament.

 Background

-The Indian Premier League (IPL) is a professional Twenty20 (T20) cricket league held in India, organized by the Board of Control for Cricket in India (BCCI).
+The Indian Premier League (IPL) is a professional Twenty20 (T20) cricket league, organised by the Board of Control for Cricket in India (BCCI).
 It is held annually since the first edition in 2008.
-Kolkata Knight Riders were the defending champions, having won their third title in the previous season after beating Sunrisers Hyderabad in the final.
+Kolkata Knight Riders were the defending champions, having won their third title in the previous season after defeating Sunrisers Hyderabad in the final.